 You have recently submitted your work, and after a few days of nervous waiting while your task was being graded, it comes back requiring that revisions must be made in order to be re-evaluated.
 Maybe you're completely stunned or maybe you knew deep down inside that you didn't put in enough effort on a paper and you were, at some level, expecting this.
 Regardless, your paper has been returned and as you review the evaluator's comments and the rubric, you feel their feedback is encrypted and you are no closer to figuring out what changes need to be made.

 What are you going to do?

-- Contact your course mentor - I would recommend this immediately so they can start to work with you on a game plan as you study for your next exam or prepare to make revisions to your task(s).
-The course mentors are there to help you succeed, and as subject-matter experts, we can help you during your review process.
+- Contact your Course Instructor.
+I would recommend this immediately so they can start to work with you on a game plan as you study for your next exam or prepare to make revisions to your task(s).
+The Course Instructors are there to help you succeed, and as subject-matter experts, we can help you during your review process.
 Let us help you succeed!

 Life sometimes takes us down untraveled paths; however, if you truly stay the course, your experience through the journey will be rewarded and you will succeed where many before you have not.
 Good luck and have an awesome month!